 .
 The fee is due when the application is filed, and is currently $4,000 for large entities, $2,000 for small entities, and $1,000 for micro entities.
 Our team was curious how long it would have taken to obtain the patent had we not filed under Track One, so we conducted an investigation.

 It is generally recognized that an application’s prosecution timeframe, i.e., the length of time from filing an application to issuance of a patent, is mostly dictated by the application’s classification.
 Indeed, software applications generally take much longer to prosecute than mechanical applications.
 Thus, we took our application’s class, i.e., Class G06F: Electrical Digital Data Processing, and generated the following chart based on USPTO data from 2005 to 2016.

-As illustrated, we discovered the volume of applications classified in Class G06F has dramatically increased from 2005 to 2016 by 250%.
+We discovered the volume of applications classified in Class G06F has dramatically increased from 2005 to 2016 by 250%.
 Despite this increase, however, we also discovered that the USPTO has done a fantastic job reducing prosecution timeframe.
 Indeed, over a decade ago, applicants typically had to wait approximately four years for a patent to issue.
 Regarding the answer to our team’s question, we discovered that patent applicants in Class G06F currently have to wait about three years, on average, before issuance of a patent.

 Thus, with the understanding that prosecution timeframes vary between classes, data processing software applicants who would like to obtain a patent as quickly as possible would be well served to file their applications under Track One.

 To learn more about Polsinelli's Patent Prosecution practice, click here